 In 2013 Sri Lankans comprised 2% of the Asian population of New Zealand.
 Of all Asian residents, they were the most likely to hold a formal qualification and work in a white-collar occupation.
 Large numbers of Sri Lankans worked in health professions, business and property services, and the retail and manufacturing sectors.
 Most lived in Auckland and Wellington, with smaller populations in Waikato, Manawatū–Whanganui, Canterbury and elsewhere.

 One result of recent Sri Lankan immigration is the increased number of Theravada Buddhists in New Zealand.
 Sri Lankan Buddhist centres include the Sri Lankaramaya Temple in Auckland.
-Maintaining religious practices – Buddhist, Hindu, Muslim or Christian – has been a way for all Sri Lankan groups to assert their particular cultural identities.
+Maintaining religious practices – Buddhist, Hindu, Muslim or Christian – has been a way for Sri Lankan groups to assert their specific cultural identities.

 Other Sri Lankans maintain less formal links through social, sporting and cultural events.

 Many Sri Lankans came to New Zealand as refugees from a brutal conflict, forced to leave behind friends and family, jobs and familiar surroundings.
 For emotional reasons, Sri Lanka can never be far from their minds.
 New Zealand, however, represents an opportunity for a fresh start.
 In the words of Tamil refugee Anton Joseph, ‘I do not want a posh life – just a peaceful one.
 I just want to see my children able to go out, get an education and live.’
 1